Database searching concepts:

 - NOT: used to eliminate a concept.

-Textwords: keyword searching useful for topics with no subject heading (new drugs) or for doing in-depth research on a topic where you want to find EVERYTHING.
+Textwords (or Keywords): searching using words supplied by the author or searcher for topics with no subject heading (new drugs) or for doing in-depth research on a topic where you want to find EVERYTHING.

 Truncation and Wild Cards